izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 The most common approach is to describe the shape as an approximation of its outline using a finite set of line segments.
 This means, that we will distribute `N` points around the shape outline and when doing the morphing animation, we can easily move these outline points from the position given by shape A to the new position in the shape B. For better understanding, check the following illustration:

-[morphExplanation]!
+![morphExplanation]

 ## Implementation of morphable shape in SwiftUI

 So how to implement all of this in SwiftUI?
 Let me start with a new shape representation based on multiple control points.
 This is quite easy, the only crucial part is that these control points are being represented using our `AnimatableVector` so it is capable to morph using animation.

-But hey - the shape points are two-dimensional (having x and y coordinate), while our `animatableVector` holds only an array of Doubles.
+But hey - the shape points are two-dimensional (having x and y coordinate), while our `AnimatableVector` holds only an array of Doubles.
 What can be done about that?
 Well, there are two solutions:
 * you can implement another custom vector holding array of `CGPoints` and let it conform to the `AnimatableData` protocol
 * or use the same `AnimatableVector` and expect even indexed component to be x coordinate and odd-indexed components to by y coordinate.
 I choose this solution for the following `MorphableShape` implementation: